DataDog/browser-sdk/packages/rum/README.md

   //  version: '1.0.0',
   sessionSampleRate: 100,
   replaySampleRate: 100, // if not included, the default is 100
-  trackInteractions: true,
+  trackUserInteractions: true,
 })
 ```

 </details>

-The `trackInteractions` and `trackFrustrations` parameters enable the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.
+The `trackUserInteractions` and `trackFrustrations` parameters enable the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.

 ### CDN async